One of my big goals is to get back some of the clubhead speed I use to have back when I was playing professionally.

 UPDATE: Now after 5 weeks I have picked up 6.1 mph of clubhead speed, and 9 mph ball speed.
 My longest drive is 21 yards farther.
 Interestingly, I am making Speed Whoosh swings as fast as 163 mph now!

-My training swings are at least 11 mph faster with each swing implement.
+My training swings are at least 16 mph faster with each swing implement.
 This simply tells me I need to do more speed swings with a ball to maximize the transference.
-It feels like I can get this done inside 10 weeks!

-Assuming I can wrap this up in the allotted time, I think I’m just going to keep going and try to get at least 5 more mph for a total of 15.
+Now that I’ve reached this goal, I think I’m just going to keep going and try to get at least 5 more mph for a total of 15.
 This should net me around 40-50 yards more and put me back where I was during my playing career when I was just slaughtering par 5’s.

 Keep in mind that this is not my full program – I think I probably would have been faster by now…maybe even done.
 To get access to the entire speed training program, sign up for premium membership here.